kora-projects/kora-docs/mkdocs/blog/en/kora-documentation-in-the-ai-era.md

 That is strategically important.

-## The Framework Can Answer Questions Nobody Has Asked Before
+## The Framework Can Answer Questions Nobody Has Asked Before { #answer-novel-questions }

 This may be the most important AI-era capability.